crypto-com/thaler-docs/docs/getting-started/README.md

 SSH to the Azure VM, and start the environment setup for Crypto.com Chain.

-- Install `Docker`: you can refer to following document on ["How To Install and Use Docker on Ubuntu 18.04" ](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)
+- Install `Docker`: you can refer to the following document on ["How To Install and Use Docker on Ubuntu 18.04" ](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04)

 Make sure you have complete the part of `Executing the Docker Command Without Sudo` by: